 By-laws on trees

-A number of provisions exist to protect the trees on Saint-Lambert territory and preserve our urban forest.
+A number of provisions exist to protect the trees on on the territory of Saint-Lambert and preserve our urban forest.

 Tree in front

 The City of Saint-Lambert asks all property owners to maintain or plant at least one tree per front of a building on the part of their property that borders the street.